CONCEPT ANALYSIS

 Helix BioTech: The Peninsula Corridor

-Helix's fiber runs south from Sector 4 to The Helix campus in Sector 21.
+Helix's fiber runs south from Sector 4 to The campus in Sector 21.
 Dedicated lines carrying proprietary biotech research data at microsecond latencies.
 Helix doesn't share their fiber.
 Doesn't sell capacity.
-Other traffic flowing through Peninsula sectors uses Nexus or District-tier infrastructure running alongside Helix's cables without ever touching them.
+Other traffic flowing through Peninsula sectors uses or -tier infrastructure running alongside 's cables without ever touching them.
 Two networks occupying the same corridor.
 One public.
 One invisible.

 The Chokepoints